ema-rose/to-q/course-notes/142-design-and-methodology/notes-13-jan.md

  _Useful for testing behavior that shouldn't be possible._

 ### how to generate test cases
-- generate a list of tasks the program should preform
+- generate a list of tasks the program should perform
 - and/or ways in which it should function
 - then generate a test case for each of these assertions
   - think of the reverse test case, if needed